-The recently published, patent pending technology, allows to selectively prepare protein conjugates via their tryptophan residues and perform posttranslational modification of aromatic amino acids.
+The recently published, patented technology, allows to selectively prepare protein conjugates via their tryptophan residues and perform posttranslational modification of aromatic amino acids.
 Furthermore, it can also be used as a tool for mapping of protein surfaces and studies of protein-protein interactions.

 The company CF Plus Chemicals, an ETH Zurich spin off founded in 2014, is based on almost ten years of cooperation of the group of Dr. Petr Beier at the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences (IOCB) and Dr. Václav Matoušek, a Ph.D alumnus of Prof. Dr. Antonio Togni at ETH Zurich.